RecipeShare Test Kitchen

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-Fry pork belly over medium heat until the fat renders.
+Render pork belly in a pan over medium heat until lightly browned.

-Combine gochujang, soy sauce, oyster sauce, sugar, gochugaru, garlic, and black pepper.
-Mix the sauce with pork.
-Lower heat if sauce starts to burn.
+Mix gochujang, soy sauce, oyster sauce, sugar, gochugaru, garlic, and black pepper.

-Add 720ml water and Korean beef stock powder (Dashida) to the pan and bring to a simmer.
+Add water and stock powder, then bring to a simmer.

 Add onion, potato, and mushrooms.
-Simmer for 10 minutes until potatoes soften.
+Simmer about 10 minutes.

 9/7/2025